TJ156TJ/OPA/README.md

 pod error CrashLoopBackOff

 Resolution: Created fine on AKS so Problem was with Minikube.
-Delete all reousrces and recreate them solved the issue
+Delete all resources and recreated them.
+This solved the issue